iterorganization/IMAS-ParaView/docs/source/1d_profiles_mapper.rst

 .. figure:: images/profiles1d_map.png

    The Deuterium density 1D profile mapped onto the 2D poloidal flux grid from an MHD IDS.
+Here, the NaN values are colored in translucent black.

 .. warning::
    The filter does not take into account which parts of the 2D flux map are inside or outside the LCFS.